 Day Two

 Rise and shine, friends!
 If you are anything like us, you prefer to start your day with a dose of caffeine.
-Clarksville certainly has no shortage of coffee shops with many of them offering seasonal creations like a Pumpkin Spiced Cuban at Plumb Line Coffee, an Apple Butter Latte at Atlas Coffee & Co., or a Maple Blondie Chai at Founding Frothers.
+Clarksville certainly has no shortage of coffee shops with many of them offering seasonal creations like Plumb Line Coffee, Atlas Coffee & Co., or Sanctuary on Main.
+Need a quick bite?
+Stop into Parlor Doughnuts for one of their original layered doughnuts or other artisanal breakfast offerings, or visit The Amsterdam Local Cafe for a seasonal menu boasting local ingredients.

 cyclist along the greenway during fall